mne-tools/mne-python/doc/install/contributing.rst

-Changes to MNE-Python are typically made by `forking`_ the MNE-Python repository, making changes to your fork (usually by `cloning`_ it to your personal computer, making the changes locally, and then `pushing`_ the local changes up to your fork), and finally creating a `pull request`_ to incorporate your changes back into the shared "upstream" version of the codebase.
+Changes to MNE-Python are typically made by `forking`_ the MNE-Python repository, making changes to your fork (usually by `cloning`_ it to your personal computer, making the changes locally, and then `pushing`_ the local changes up to your fork on GitHub), and finally creating a `pull request`_ to incorporate your changes back into the shared "upstream" version of the codebase.

 In general you'll be working with three different copies of the MNE-Python